plumier/plumier/docs/Middleware.md

 title: Middleware
 ---

-> Plumier supports Koa middleware out of the box, you can use any existing Koa middleware

 Plumier middleware works exactly like Koa middleware, it executed in a stack-like order and has full control of the next middleware.

 The different between Plumier middleware and Koa middleware is Plumier middleware is a stateless class which has a method that act like pure function.
 It doesn't mutate things but returns value.
 With this behavior Plumier middleware relatively easy to unit test in isolation.